thexhr/dtoggle/README.md

  -c           Clone screen on all displays
  -e           Enable external display(s) and disable internal -i           Enable only the internal display
- -N           Do not use any profiles.
-Work with connected displays -x           Extend screen to all displays [default]
+ -x           Extend screen to all displays [default]

 General Options: